 Tiffany & Company is a prestigious company and Customs & Border Protection's work in stopping these counterfeit goods ensures there is no negative impact on the famous Tiffany brand.

-It appears that the goods were originally referred to Customs & Border Protection on 3 August by the air freight forwarder who thought the consignment, made up of eight boxes, was "suspiciously labelled".
+It appears that the goods were originally referred to Customs and Border Protection on 3 August by the air freight forwarder who thought the consignment, made up of eight boxes, was "suspiciously labelled".
 The nature of that labelling or the origin of the boxes (China, Vietnam, south of the border down Mexico way?) has not been revealed.

 Both consignments were confirmed by Compliance Assurance officers as containing thousands of counterfeit Tiffany products along with associated packaging and care instructions. ("The attention to detail in the packaging makes it especially difficult for consumers to spot a fake.")
 The goods were formally seized and Tiffany was notified.